mickaelandrieu/docs-1/doc/developper-documentation/components/config.md

 ## Configuration persisting

-The BackBee Config Component can persist configurations in file or in database, you can also create your owns "persistors" thanks to the ``BackBee\Config\PersistorInterface``.
+The BackBee Config Component can persist configurations in file or in database, you can also create your own "persistors" thanks to the ``BackBee\Config\PersistorInterface``.

 For now, two persistors are provided in BackBee CMS:

-* the **File** Persistor allow you to write and override the main configuration file (config.yml)
+* the **File** Persistor allows you to write and override the main configuration file (config.yml)
 * the **Registry** Persistor is a simple database Key/Value system

-If we take a look to the BackBee CMS configuration:
+If we take a look at the BackBee CMS configuration:

 ```yaml
 config: